codesanya/housing_price_prediction_model/README.md

 # housing_price_prediction_mode

-This project is aimed at predicting housing prices based on various features such as construction year, total area, location, and more.
+This project is aimed at predicting housings features such as construction year, total area, location, and more.
 We'll use machine learning techniques to build a predictive model for housing prices.

 ## Table of Contents
 - Dataset